 If there’s one thing we’ve learned since early 2020, when COVID-19 began disrupting lives, livelihoods, and the global economy, it’s that the road ahead can take surprising twists and turns.
-In the US, where the vaccine rollouts helped spur hiring and a return to normal, the Centers for Disease Control’s recent reversal on indoor mask-wearing guidance for vaccinated US citizens was a stark reminder of how quickly conditions can change.
-New strains of COVID, such as the aggressive Delta variant, continue to upend plans.
+In the US, where the vaccine rollouts helped spur hiring and the beginnings of a return to normal, a Delta variant–induced return of reversal on indoor mask-wearing requirements for vaccinated people was a stark reminder of how quickly conditions can change.
+Newer strains of COVID, such as aggressive Delta variants, continue to upend plans.
 And the situation is even more complex in many other regions, where the continuing impact of the virus is creating a business environment full of asymmetries and unanticipated disruptions.

 Against a backdrop of infection hot spots and variants, travel bans, and imbalances in access to vaccines, global businesses must react with agility to a number of challenges.
 These include shortages of vital materials, the onshoring of manufacturing, and uncertainty around access to funding—whether that is government support or access to lenders and capital markets.
 Labor shortages and higher pay offers also point to a budding war for talent—for both blue- and white-collar jobs—as sectors reopen and companies need to hire.

 The experience of companies on the front lines of these challenges shows just how complicated and unpredictable it can be to chart a path forward.
 Consider these hurdles: